sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

 ``20``

-Thit is a perfectly legitimate sample, even if it does have a sample size of *N* = 1.
+This is a perfectly legitimate sample, even if it does have a sample size of *N* = 1.
 It has a sample mean of 20 and because every observation in this sample is equal to the sample mean (obviously!) it has a sample standard deviation of 0.
 As a description of the *sample*